Filter Content

 - As part of the risk assessment process for Cross Country, all students that run the competitive track must be of sound fitness.
 All students wishing to run the competitive track must also have a signed consent form.
 These will be sent home with interested students later in Term 1.

-Representative Sport—Toowoomba School Sport & Darling Downs School Sport Teams
+Representative Sport—Toowoomba & Darling Downs Teams

 Term 1 |